 While wrap accounts have benefits, they also have drawbacks.

-Then there’s the problem brought up by Kathleen above.
-Namely, when you’re being charged an annual fee on your entire account, paying that fee on the cash portion that’s earning nothing doesn’t seem fair.
+Then there’s the problem brought up above by Kathleen.
+Namely, when you’re being charged an annual fee on your entire account, paying a fee on the cash portion that’s earning next to nothing doesn’t seem fair.

 That’s Kathleen’s perspective.
 Her adviser, on the other hand, probably looks at it this way: You trusted me with $100,000 to manage and agreed to pay me 2 percent per year to do it.
 In my expert opinion, we should leave some of your money in savings to both reduce your risk and keep some powder dry.
 Now I’m supposed to reduce your annual fee for being responsible?

 Who’s right?
 They both are.
 Kathleen is capable of putting money in the bank herself and doesn’t need to pay someone to do it for her.
 And her adviser is getting paid to manage her account holistically and prudently, which often dictates holding some of her investment dollars in cash.